Post 1 of 2 in our Dehumidifier Series

 As a prudent business owner, you want to run a good budget.
 One of the best ways to do this is by choosing a dehumidifier that is the most versatile.
 The best solution for your business is to choose a unit that balances cost, total pints removed, and the number of pints removed per AMP.

-A good strategy is to have 80 percent of your machines in the XL category so that you can pull out the most water, and have the remaining 20 percent be large dehumidifiers so that you can spread out between other job sites.
+A good strategy is to have 80 percent of your machines in the XL category such as the Phoenix Dry Max XL so that you can pull out the most water, and have the remaining 20 percent be large dehumidifiers so that you can spread out between other job sites.

-Another way of looking at this recommendation is that if the size isn’t an issue your XL Dehumidifiers can be used as your workhorse dehumidifiers with the intention to maximize drying (by using a large unit you will finish the job more quickly).
+Another way of looking at this recommendation is that if the size isn’t an issue your XL Dehumidifiers can be used as your workhorse dehumidifiers with the intention to maximize drying (using a large unit will enable you to finish the job more quickly).

 Just like any other equipment, you will get the most lifetime use from your dehumidifier as long as you take care of it.
 Make sure to always perform proper maintenance, clean the coils and change the filters on a regular basis.